 Follow these steps to log on to the controller web interface.

 - 1. On a computer that is on the same subnet as the Management (Web) interface, start a web browser.

 - Supported web browsers include:

 - Google Chrome 47 and later (recommended)

 - Safari 7 and later (Mac OS)

-- Mozilla Firefox 44 and later

 Web Interface Features